hanpari/sovereign/source/02/052_drama.md

 Falling on his right knee, Gromov proclaimed solemnly: "Would you marry me, Samara the Demoness?
 For inexplicable reasons, you seem to be my femme fatale.
 By the way, do you prefer roses or fresh blood of mortals?"

-Even though the confession was far from ideal, especially lacking in the romance department, Samara did not mind, her piercing eyes burning with green flames.
+Even though the confession was far from ideal, especially lacking in the romance department, Samara did not mind it, her piercing eyes burning with green flames.

 "Sava Gromov," she said gravely. " Do you promise to become my sovereign?
 Do you promise to give our sons and daughters the inhabited worlds?
 Do you promise to antagonize the human race?"

+With her fading voice, the psychedelic experience became weaker.

 Hastily, Gromov grabbed her hand and kissed it.

 "Yes, I do.
 I was ready to do so since I was fifteen."

-The bizarre journey on the wonderland neared the end, with the shapes of the captain's cabin replacing the mysterious garden.
+The bizarre journey in the wonderland was abruptly over, with the shapes of the captain's cabin replacing the mysterious garden.
 The scenery changed once again.

 Finally, Gromov woke up.

 "This was the finest dream I've ever had," he declared, stretching out.
 "Welcome to reality, Mr. Sovereign.
 It's the time to show puny humans how terrible you are.
 And why not start with an annoying specimen?
 Even though it is questionable if torturing dear Profesor Zhutra counts as antagonizing the human race.
 I would call it a charity."

-And taking all prepared proprieties, including the ad-hoc made treasure box, egg-shaped artifact, and Dolls' handcuff, Gromov left the cabin.
+Taking all prepared proprieties, including the ad-hoc made treasure box, egg-shaped artifact, and Dolls' handcuffs, Gromov left the cabin.